South Punjab Province movement: 2000s–present

 In 2012, Punjab Provincial Assembly and the National Assembly passed resolutions for the creation of a new province in Punjab.
 These resolutions were supported by the Pakistan People's Party (PPP) and Pakistan Muslim League (N) (PMLN) and were passed.
-In the 2013 election, the People's Party tried to mobilize voters from Southern Punjab over the creation of a separate province.
+However, the PSP rejected the term 'South Punjab' in favor of 'Saraikistan', calling for recognition of Saraiki identity.
+In the 2013 election, the People's Party tried to mobilize voters from southern Punjab over the creation of a separate province.
 But they got only one National Assembly seat from the region.

 In 2018 the Pakistan Tehreek-e-Insaf (PTI) promised to create a new province in South Punjab within the first 100 days of taking office, if they win.
 PTI won the election and won 30 out of 50 seats of the National Assembly seats in South Punjab.
 On 15 August 2018, PTI MPA of Punjab Assembly, Mohsin Leghari tabled a resolution for the creation of a new province in South Punjab.

 In 2019 Pakistan Muslim League-N (PML-N) tendered a constitutional amendment seeking to create two new provinces; Bahawalpur (formed from Bahawalpur division) and Janubi Punjab (formed from Dera Ghazi Khan and Multan divisions).
 The bill proposed that the two new provinces would have 39 and 38 National Assembly seats respectively.
 Each province was also proposed to have its own High Court and Provincial Assembly.

 On 28 January 2022 the Senate of Pakistan accepted a bill seeking the creation of South Punjab province, and was supported by the Pakistan Tehreek-e-Insaf (PTI) and Pakistan People's Party (PPP).

+In May 2026, PPP member Mumtaz Chang demanded the creation of Saraikistan in the Punjab assembly.
+Similarly in June 2026, PPP senator Rana Mahmood-ul-Hassan reiterated the demand for South Punjab province in the Senate.

 Establishment of Civil Secretariat

 In 2020, a separate civil secretariat was established for South Punjab.
 The secretariat was made up of Dera Ghazi Khan Division, Multan Division, and Bahawalpur Division.
 It became officially operational on 15 October 2020.

 Initially, the following departments were included in the separate Administrative Secretariat of South Punjab region: Services and General Administration, Home, Health, Education, Agriculture, Planning and Development, Livestock and Dairy Development, Local Government and Community Development, Housing, Urban Development and Public Health, Engineering, Irrigation, Forest, Communication and Works, and Revenue, as well as Police.

-In 2021, however, the Punjab Government "curtailed the administrative and financial powers" of the 15 departments devolved in the Secretariat, instead being declared "attached departments" subordinate to the Punjab Civil Secretariat.
+In 2021, however, the Punjab government "curtailed the administrative and financial powers" of the 15 departments devolved in the Secretariat, instead being declared "attached departments" subordinate to the Punjab Civil Secretariat.
 It was also noted in the new rules that “the Additional Chief Secretary South Punjab, shall exercise such powers and functions as may be assigned to him by the Chief Secretary," and that Southern Secretaries were to perform their functions "as directed by the administrative secretaries in Punjab Civil Secretariat."